jc-prg/mbox/BACKLOG.md

 * OK - several optimizations
 * OK - enable multi-language support

+- BUG jump to album doesnt work
+- BUG loading albums and tracks to edit playlist doesnt work every time

+- timeout for API Request and reaction to the timeout (show error message) - required e.g. if parallel processes like a system update is running on the raspberry
 - filter for genres (or other metadata ...)
 - use enhanced local player also for playlists (tracks & albums to be loaded)
 - appMsg.confirm -> place dialog in the middle (bit more above ...)